-We divide total energy-related CO_2 emissions for each U.S. end-use sector into two components: primary (or direct) emissions and indirect emissions.
-Primary emissions are CO_2 emissions resulting from fossil fuel combustion in each sector (for example, natural gas used for home heating).
-Indirect emissions refers to emissions created by electricity generation, which we attribute to each end-use sector based on its share of total electricity consumption.
-Row 7 shows changes in total energy-related emissions for each end-use sector, row 4 shows changes in primary emissions, and row 1 shows changes in indirect emissions.
+We divide total energy-related CO2 emissions for each U.S. end-use sector into two components: primary (or direct) emissions and indirect emissions.
+Primary emissions are CO2 emissions resulting from fossil-fuel combustion in each sector (for example, natural gas used for home heating).
+Indirect emissions refers to emissions created by electricity generation, which we attribute to each end-use sector based on its share of total electricity consumption:

+- Row 7 shows changes in total energy-related emissions for each end-use sector

+- Row 4 shows changes in primary emissions

+- Row 1 shows changes in indirect emissions

-The first row in Table A-1 represents the total change in electricity-related CO_2 emissions by end-use sector between 2022 and 2023.
-The change in electricity-related CO_2 emissions is driven by two components: the change in the carbon content of consumed electricity and the change in the total electricity demand.
+The first row in Table A-1 represents the total change in electricity-related CO_2 emissions by end-use sector between 2023 and 2024.
+The change in electricity-related CO_2 emissions is driven by two components: the change in the carbon content of consumed electricity and the change in total electricity demand.
 In other words, we express the total change in electricity-related CO_2 emissions as where s = an end-use sector; and y = the year.